 Hang Artwork On The Walls

-When displaying fine art prints at an art show, it is essential to consider the display’s aesthetics and practical considerations.
+When displaying fine art prints at a show, it is essential to consider the display’s aesthetics and practical considerations.
 The first step is to choose an appropriate location for the display.
 The art should be hung in a well-lit area so that viewers can see the details of the prints.
-It is also important to ensure enough space around the prints so that viewers can stand back and appreciate them from a distance.
+It is also essential to ensure enough space around the prints so that viewers can stand back and appreciate them from a distance.

 Once you have chosen the location, you must decide how to arrange the prints.
 One option is to group them by theme or subject matter.
 Another option is to place them in a grid or chronological order.
 Whichever arrangement you choose, leave enough space between each print so that viewers can focus on one at a time.